lynsei/lynsei/README.md

 Most persons who are doctoral students in cryptography don't create AWS architecture or write software systems in Rust/Go/Node/Typescript, etc. anyways, so I feel that I'm somewhat unique in the industry, although I'm certain there are many talented folk out there but I haven't met many in the crypto-sphere.

 That is of course with the exception of the folks with whom I interviewed at Google.
-They were pretty staunch high-society dweebs, read from a robot script, and I know for a fact I didn't answer a single answer to a test questions correct (was it the question about reproducing a red/black tree or trie tree from memory?), and so cheers to you Google!
-After all, I may be too awful at tests, and too insecure to pass your programming exam, but I still have a Docker image running a software language interpreting files that use my name as the extension.
+They were pretty staunch high-society dweebs, read from a robot script, and I know for a fact I didn't answer a single test question correct (was it the question about reproducing a red/black tree or trie tree from memory?), and so cheers to you Google!
+I may be too awful at tests, and too insecure to pass your programming exam, but I still have a Docker image running a software language interpreting files that use my name as the extension.
 So I guess I'm doing *some* things right 🤏🏻!

-I'm all about the underdog!
+#### I'm all about the underdog!
 Never let **anyone** tell you what you "cannot do", folks (especially not Google)!

-I'm also all about representing and advocating for strong cryptography.
+I'm also all about representing and ...

+### Advocating for strong cryptography

 ####  After all, crypto saved my life!

   You see, I came before Aaron Swartz exactly 13 months prior in 2009.
 Don't worry.
 I'm not in jail so I obviously didn't do anything very interesting, but I *probably* would have wound up taking my own life too if the attempts to jail me for 30 years had been a success back then, and thankfully I deftly dodged those speculations and thereby a federal indictment.
 One of the few!